mmahlke/Bioinformatics-with-CRC-cluster/README.md

 You can see your location next to your username at the commandline prompt.
 <br />
 ```[user123@login1 ~]$  ```
+## Using the command line on the cluster
 Now that our terminal is connected to the CRC cluster, if we want to issue commands we have to speak in the computer's language so it can understand us.
 First, let's get an idea of how the CRC's logistic layers are arranged.

 ![computing layers](shell_layers.png)